arobey1/arobey1.github.io/content/python/interacting_with_python.md

 > A shell is an interpreter that can execute Python programs and simple Python commands.

-To open a shell, open a terminal (not sure what this is? see [this link](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal)) and type the word "python."
+To open a shell, open a terminal (not sure what this is? see [this link](https://www.digitalocean.com/community/tutorials/an-introduction-to-the-linux-terminal)), type the word "python," and hit enter.
 You should see something like this:

 ```shell
 $ python